0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming: Introduction

+It is noted that most of the aforementioned work focused on surrogates of \eqref{SAAP}, without providing thorough optimality analysis or directly developing algorithms for \eqref{SAAP}.

-{\bf b) Scenario approaches.} Differing from SAA approximating the probabilistic constraint by the empirical distribution function, scenario approaches aim at solving the following problem,
+{\bf b) Scenario approaches.} Differing from SAA relaxing the probabilistic constraint by the empirical distribution function, scenario approaches aim at solving the following problem,

-In fact, this model a special case of \eqref{SAAP}, corresponding to $\alpha=0$, which is quite strict.
-It has shown in \cite{de2004constraint,calafiore2005uncertain,erdougan2006ambiguous} that when sample size $N$ is large enough, the constraints in \eqref{SAS} can ensure the satisfaction of the chance constraint in a high probability.
-However, as stated in \cite{hong2011sequential}, such approaches suffer from several drawbacks.
-Moreover, in the latter, we will show that the model may exclude the optimal solution to \eqref{CCP} from its the feasible set.
+In fact, this model is a special case of \eqref{SAAP}, corresponding to $\alpha=0$, and is quite strict.
+It {has been shown} in \cite{de2004constraint,calafiore2005uncertain,erdougan2006ambiguous} that when {the sample size} $N$ is large enough, the constraints in \eqref{SAS} can ensure the satisfaction of the chance constraint {with a high probability.
+However, such approaches suffer from several drawbacks \cite{hong2011sequential}.
+Moreover, one of our main results show that an optimal solution to \eqref{CCP} might be infeasible to \eqref{SAS}, which has been verified by empirical experiments in \cite{luedtke2008sample}. }

 {\bf c) Other reformulations.} To avoid solving mixed-integer programming, some other approximation methods have been proposed.
-For instance, when $f$ and $\bfg(\cdot,\bfxi)$ are convex, the authors in \cite{nemirovski2007convex} constructed a general class of convex conservative approximation for the chance constraints.
-Then by adopting the difference-of-convex (DC) functions to approximate the step function, the authors in \cite{hong2011sequential} cast a gradient-based Monte Carlo method to address a sequence of convex approximations, which aimed at solving the DC approximation of problem \eqref{CCP}.
-For non-linear CCP, the smooth approximation approach consisting of an inner-outer analytic approximation has been proposed in \cite{geletu2017inner}, in which the CCP is approximated by two parametric NLP problems which can be tackled by an NLP solver.
+For instance, in cases where both $f$ and $\bfg(\cdot,\bfxi)$ are convex, the authors \cite{nemirovski2007convex} introduced a general class of convex conservative approximations for the chance constraints.
+Additionally, the authors \cite{hong2011sequential} employed the difference-of-convex (DC) functions to approximate the step function, deriving a DC approximation of problem \eqref{SAAP} solved by a gradient-based Monte Carlo method.
+For non-linear CCP, a smooth approximation approach has been proposed to relax the CCP problem by two parametric NLP problems that can be tackled using NLP solvers\cite{geletu2017inner}.
+Moreover, a large body of work has been dedicated to developing approaches for nonlinear CCP based on the spherical radial decomposition of elliptically distributed random vectors.
+These approaches leverage specific information about the distributions, thereby leading to significantly reduced variance when estimating values and gradients of probability functions.
+Typical distributions include Gaussian or Gaussian-like distributions \cite{van2014gradient,van2017sub,hantoute2019subdifferential}, elliptically symmetric distributions \cite{van2018sub}, and log-normal and Student's t-distributions \cite{van2017second}.
+One can refer to \cite{gotzes2016quantification, gonzalez2017joint, van2019generalized, heitsch2019probabilistic, van2020gradient, farshbaf2020optimal, berthold2022algorithmic, van2022generalized} for more details.